Andre-the-Quiet/ITP-380-Projects/README.md

 - Space Tunnel

-This 3D game is not emulating any specific game, but is inspired by games like X-Wing Alliance (1999) where you fly a space ship into a narrow corridor and must avoid obstacles in your path.
+This 3D game does not emulate any specific game, but it is inspired by games like X-Wing Alliance (1999) where you fly a space ship into a narrow corridor and must avoid obstacles in your path.

 I implemented a camera that follows the ship as it moves forward through the corridor using matrix transformations.
 I also generate more obstacles and game objects in front of the ship as it continues forward to create an endless mode.